MR-ARMA/ML-Learning-Journey/README.md

 Remember, you'll need to have Jupyter Notebook installed to open the `.ipynb` files.
 If you haven't installed it yet, you can do so by following the instructions [here](https://jupyter.org/install.html).

-## Contributing 💡

-Your contributions are always welcome!
-If you have suggestions for improvements or additions to the materials, please feel free to open an issue or submit a pull request.
-Before contributing, please read the [Contributing Guide](CONTRIBUTING.md).

 ## License 📄

 This project is licensed under the MIT License.
 See [LICENSE](LICENSE) for more details.

-## Connect with Me 🌐

-If you like this project, follow me on GitHub for more.
-You can also connect with me on [LinkedIn](linkedin.com/in/alireza-mahdizadeh-275215292).